 CEO Compensation

-Under Mr. Davidson's leadership in 2001, the Company overcame the effects of the economic recession while implementing strategic initiatives and posting record setting results.
-Significant progress was made in service improvement, productivity and leveraging the strengths of the Railroad and Overnite Transportation Company (Overnite) franchises to serve customers in new ways.
+Under Mr. Davidson's leadership in 2002, the Company posted record setting results.
+Significant progress was made in service improvement, productivity and leveraging the strengths of the Railroad and Overnite Corporation (Overnite) franchises to serve customers in new ways.